Agent-Ready Infrastructure for This Site

 We transformed our own site into agent-ready infrastructure.
 Full schema coverage, Markdown twins for every content page, and a Cloudflare edge middleware that serves clean Markdown to AI user agents.

 Most agencies pitch "agent-ready" as a future service.
-A deck, a workshop, a retainer.
 We wanted to ship it on our own site first so the pitch comes with a live, inspectable proof point you can verify with one curl command.

-- Schema everywhere.
-Organization on every page.
+1. **Schema everywhere.** Organization on every page.
 Service on service pages.
 Article on Playbooks and Receipts.
 FAQPage on anything with an FAQ.
 Person on About.
-The

-.mdfile under/content/with clean heading structure and zero HTML noise.
-Same URL path, different representation. - Cloudflare Pages Function middleware.
-Runs at the edge on every request.
-Detects AI user agents (GPTBot, ClaudeBot, PerplexityBot, CCBot, and others).
-When matched, serves the
+3. **Cloudflare Pages Function middleware.** Runs at the edge on every request.
+Detects AI user agents (GPTBot, ClaudeBot, PerplexityBot, CCBot, Google-Extended, anthropic-ai, Bytespider).
+When matched, serves the `.md` version with `Content-Type: text/markdown`.

 const AI_AGENTS = [